4 Reasons You Have to Love Composting

-The lack of humus will lead to the deterioration of the soil's physical structure and lead to a series of disastrous consequences.
+The lack of humus will lead to the deterioration of soil physical structure and lead to a series of disastrous consequences.

 The soil structure was destroyed and the formation process of aggregate structure stopped, which hindered air circulation and water supply.

 Environmental threats such as soil erosion and wind erosion will also further lead to the loss of humus.

 GEME makes compost more efficient and more nutritious.

 GEME is your little helper for easy home composting!

 No more smelly, leaking garbage, puffing fruit flies, a yard full of mice, maggots in the yard waste bin, or throwing away food scraps to rot in the landfill.